 The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

-This specialisation allows international law and international relations to inform each other.
-It covers the general methods, scope and theories of international law, international humanitarian law and international relations.
-The specialisation provides a detailed understanding of the role, potential and limitations of public international law in international affairs.
-Its interdisciplinary approach is particularly suited to those involved with, or hoping to work for, international organisations, non-governmental organisations, foreign affairs departments and international law firms.
-Students studying International Law with International Relations are encouraged to participate in the activities of the Centre for Critical International Law (CeCIL) at Kent.
+This specialisation is taught primarily by examining current international events and the theoretical bases of international law.
+It is particularly suited to those involved with, or who are hoping to work for, international organisations, non-governmental organisations, international law firms and foreign affairs departments.
+Students studying International Law are encouraged to participate in the activities of the Centre for Critical International Law (CeCIL) at Kent.
 These include, workshops, trips to international courts and tribunals, and guest lecture series.

 Modules associated with this specialisation include: